Task Avoidance Is Not a Behaviour Problem: The Cognitive

 | Tears at independent work time | Comfort, then redirect: "Take a breath and try your best." | Provide immediate cognitive relief: partial task, sentence starter, or worked example.
 Address the demand, not the emotion. |

-| Socialising instead of working | Separate the student, issue a warning. | Check whether the task has a clear starting point.
+| Socialising instead of working | Separate the learner, issue a warning. | Check whether the task has a clear starting point.
 Seat moves may be appropriate, but only after adjusting the task structure. |

 | Rushing through work carelessly | Redirect: "Go back and check your work carefully." | Rushing to exit is escape-motivated: the task load feels unsustainable.
-Reduce quantity or complexity to match the student's current capacity. |
+Reduce quantity or complexity to match the learner's current capacity. |

-Cognitive shutdown has a specific profile.
-The student avoids not just the task but all cognitive demand.
-When avoidance succeeds, they do not re-engage with an alternative activity.
-They zone out, rest, or remain in a low-demand state.
-The avoidance does not transfer: give the same student a simpler version of the task and they engage.
+The avoidance does not transfer to easier work.
+Give the same learner a simpler version of the task and they engage.
 Give them a task at a lower difficulty level and the behaviour does not occur.
-These patterns indicate working memory overload.
+These patterns point to working memory overload.

 Reducing the initiation demand is a short-term adjustment, not an end goal.
-The aim is to build the student's capacity to initiate tasks with decreasing levels of support over time.
+The aim is to build the learner's capacity to initiate tasks with decreasing levels of support over time.
 This requires a systematic approach to instructional match.

 This is not a quick process.
 Automaticity builds through distributed practice over months, not through a single intervention.
 What it does provide is a principled account of why task avoidance is occurring and what the long-term path forward looks like.

-A student who has repeatedly experienced task initiation as the prelude to struggle, correction, or failure has learned to associate the initiation cue (the worksheet being handed out, the instruction to begin) with an aversive emotional state.
+A learner who has repeatedly experienced task initiation as the prelude to struggle, correction, or failure has learned to associate the initiation cue (the worksheet being handed out, the instruction to begin) with an aversive emotional state.
 The avoidance that follows is partly protective.
-It delays the confirmation of what the student has come to expect: that they will be unable to do what is being asked.
+It delays the confirmation of what the learner has come to expect: that they will be unable to do what is being asked.

 Writing goals help learners.
 Given a sentence starter, a learner will write one sentence in three minutes without help (Alberto & Troutman, 2006).
 This should happen in four of five weekly attempts.
 (Alberto & Troutman, 2006).

-What does change the experience is systematic success.
-A student who consistently initiates tasks and produces work at the instructional level, supported by the scaffolds described in this article, accumulates a different set of evidence.
 The belief changes because the experience changes.
 The differentiation strategies required to support this are not complex.
-They are primarily about calibrating the task demand to the student's current working memory capacity and providing external scaffolds that reduce the initiation cost.
+They mainly involve matching the task demand to the learner's current working memory capacity and giving external scaffolds that make starting feel less costly.

 Learners with DLD often show weaker verbal working memory (Gathercole and Alloway, 2008).
 They struggle with complex verbal instructions.
 Single-step, visual instructions can reduce verbal memory load, helping learners start tasks.